S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 <summary>Thunderdrum</summary>
  <img src="assets/thunderdrum.png" alt="Thunderdrum">
 <br>
-This Tidal Class dragon will flee when attacked, but can be tamed using the following foods:
+This Tidal Class dragon is defensive, but can be tamed using the following foods:
 <br>
  - Raw Cod
 <br>